-At the 30 June 2009 and to the date of this report the Group continues to have minimal external debt and thus is not directly exposed to the impact of interest rate movements or the impact of world credit markets.
-The decrease in interest rates, which were not forecast by the Company, has decreased the interest income earnings of the Group during the current period.
-At 30 June 2009 the Company had cash on hand of \$5,195,913.
+At 30 June 2010 and to the date of this report the Group continues to have minimal external debt and thus is not directly exposed to the impact of interest rate movements or the impact of world credit markets.
+At 30 June 2010 the Company had cash on hand of \$3,354,529.
 An amount of \$1.676 million is placed on fixed deposit and provided as security for bank guarantees for work-in-progress.
+The Company has entered into an agreement with La Jolla Cove Investors Inc. for the issuing of convertible notes of up to US\$6.0 million, which will be used to fund future growth, working capital and potential acquisitions.
+The ability of the Company to drawdown on these notes is subject to specific terms and conditions.
+Refer to the events subsequent to reporting date below for more information regarding the convertible note facility.